prabinb50/Blog_Website_MERN/README.md

 - React Router for client-side routing
 - Tailwind CSS for styling
 - Axios for API communication
-- Framer Motion for animations
+- Framer Motion, GSAP, and React Bits for animations
+- React Toastify for notifications
+- Material UI components

 ### ⚙️ Backend
 - Node.js with Express.js